What is the Applicant Pool?

 1. Efficiency in Recruitment

-Imagine having to start the recruitment process from scratch every time a job opening arises within your organization.
+Imagine starting the recruitment process from scratch every time a job opening arises within your organization.
 It would be a time-consuming and resource-intensive endeavor.
 This is where the applicant pool shines.
 It allows recruiters to streamline the hiring process by tapping into a pre-qualified group of candidates.
 With a robust applicant pool, you can significantly reduce time-to-fill metrics and ensure a steady flow of potential hires.

 2. Access to a Diverse Talent Pool